Camilo Ayala: Managerial career

 After retiring with Deportivo Pasto at the end of 2024, Ayala was appointed by the club as its manager for the 2025 season on 30 December 2024.
 He resigned from Pasto the following 25 September, due to the team's poor performance in the 2025 Finalización tournament.
 In his first managerial experience, Ayala had 12 wins, 10 draws and 15 losses in 37 matches.

+On 18 February 2026, Ayala replaced Hubert Bodhert at the helm of Alianza also in the top tier.
+He was dismissed on 30 August 2026, after a winless start to the 2026 Finalización tournament and a 5–1 loss to Atlético Nacional.